-Before C Before Offering ffering
+Before C Before Offering fering

+Securities Securities

-Securities Percentage
+Held Percentage Held Percentage

-Common Stock 2.027.978(1) 8.8% 1.392.974 (2) 6.0%
+Common Stock 2,027,978 (1) 8.8% 1,392,974 (2) 6.0%

-Series A Warrants 667.968 20.0% 251.302 7.5%
+Series A Warrants 667,968 20.0% 251,302 7.5%

 Series B Warrants 667,968 20.0% 251,302 7.5%

-(1) Before offering includes (i) 1,723,702 shares of common stock and (ii) and 304,276 aggregate shares of common stock issuable upon exercise of the Series A warrants and Series B Warrants held directly by Sabby Healthcare Master Fund, Ltd., or SHMF, the selling stockholder, as 1,031,210 shares of common stock issuable upon exercise of the Series A Warrants and/or Series B Warrants are not included as such warrants may not be exercised if such exercise would result in beneficial ownership of more than 9.99% of our common stock.
+- (1) Before offering includes (i) 1,723,702 shares of common stock and (ii) and 304,276 aggregate shares of common stock issuable upon exercise of the Series A warrants and Series B Warrants held directly by Sabby Healthcare Master Fund, Ltd., or SHMF, the selling stockholder, as 1,031,210 shares of common stock issuable upon exercise of the Series A Warrants and/or Series B Warrants are not included as such warrants may not be exercised if such exercise would result in beneficial ownership of more than 9.99% of our common stock.
 Also does not include 252,047 shares of common stock issuable upon exercise of warrants that are not currently exercisable.
 Sabby Management, LLC, a Delaware limited liability company serves as the investment manager of SHMF.
-Hal Mintz is manager of Sabby Management, LLC, a Delaware limited liability company serves as the investment manager of SHMF.
-Hal Mintz is manager of Sabby Management, Each of Sabby Management and Mr. Mintz may be deemed to beneficially own the shares held by SHMF by virtue of such relationships, but each disclaims beneficial ownership except to the extent of any pecuniary interest in such shares.
+Hal Mintz is manager of Sabby Management.
+Each of Sabby Management and Mr. Mintz may be deemed to beneficially own the shares held by SHMF by virtue of such relationships, but each disclaims beneficial ownership except to the extent of any pecuniary interest in such shares.
 The address of each of Sabby Management and Mr. Mintz is c/o Sabby Management, 10 Mountainview Road, Suite 205, Upper Saddle River, New Jersey 07458.
-See "Principal Stockholders" for additional information regarding beneficial ownership of Sabby Management.

-(2) After offering includes (i) 890,370 shares of common stock and (ii) and 502,604 shares of common stock issuable upon exercise of the Series A warrants and Series B Warrants held directly by SHMF.
+See "Principal Stockholders" for additional information regarding beneficial ownership of Sabby Management. - (2) After offering includes (i) 890,370 shares of common stock and (ii) and 502,604 shares of common stock issuable upon exercise of the Series A warrants and Series B Warrants held directly by SHMF.
 Does not include 252,047 shares of common stock issuable upon exercise of warrants that are not currently exercisable.